-Indonesia Defence & Security Report Q2 2013 - New Market Research Report
+BMI's Indonesia Defence & Security Report for

 The report examines the trends occurring in Indonesia's current and future defence procurement, and the orderof battle across its armed forces.
 The report's general conclusion is that after many years of strategic isolation, Indonesia is emerging as an important player in the Asia-Pacific region.
 In keeping with this development, the Indonesian military, after years of underinvestment and foreign vilification over its activities in East Timor, is starting to reap the rewards of an increasing defence budget and also of the country's improving international reputation.